k-med/hugo-static-website/content/notes/flirtingteasing.md

 **1. Thinking Flirting = Complimenting**
 **Mistake:** Believing that telling a girl she is pretty is "flirting."
 **Correction:** That is often just validation.
 Flirting requires a "Man-to-Woman" frame regarding the relationship.
-"I don't date girls who wear red" is more of a flirt than "I like your red dress" because it establishes a relational standard[cite: 1, 6].
+"I don't date girls who wear red" is more of a flirt than "I like your red dress" because it establishes a relational standard.

 **2. The "All or Nothing" Approach**
 **Mistake:** Jumping straight to high-risk sexual comments without testing the ground.
 **Correction:** Use the Statement level to test compliance.
 If she ignores your general statement, do not escalate to a tease yet.
-Use the ladder to manage social risk[cite: 7, 8].
+Use the ladder to manage social risk.

 **3. Confusion on Definitions**
 **Mistake:** Thinking a "tease" is just a generic joke.
 **Correction:** If it isn't aimed at *her*, it isn't a tease.
-If it isn't aimed at *us*, it isn't a flirt[cite: 3].
+If it isn't aimed at *us*, it isn't a flirt.

 ---